darageor/TinyOS3_v2.0/README.md

 # TinyOS3_v2.0

-Tinyos3 was a team project for the lesson 'operating systems' in which we extended the capabilities that the original (given) TinyOS3 could do given from the lecturer Vasilhs Samoladas.
+Tinyos3 was a team project for the lesson "operating systems" in which we extended the capabilities that the original (given) TinyOS3 could do given from the lecturer Vasilhs Samoladas.
 You can find the original in the following link(https://github.com/vsamtuc/tinyos3).

+The README of Mr. Samoladas repository is the following:

-TinyOS is a very small operating system, built on top of a simple-minded virtual machine, whose purpose is purely educational.
+"TinyOS is a very small operating system, built on top of a simple-minded virtual machine, whose purpose is purely educational.
 It is not related in any way to the well-known operating system for wireless sensors, but since it was first conceived in 2003, there was a name collision that I have not yet resolved.
 This code (in its long history) has been used for many years to teach the Operating Systems course